Young Carers Project

 A young carer is a child or young person who provides substantial unpaid care for a relative who has disabilities, long-term physical illnesses, mental health difficulties and/or drug or alcohol issues.
 We agree with our colleagues at Sheffield Young Carers that it is the right of every young carer to be recognised in their role and have the same opportunities as other children and young people of a similar age.

 Learn Sheffield are working with Sheffield Young Carers to improve the identification of young carers and our ability to understand their outcomes.
-We believe that these two things will improve the support that can be provided to children and young people in the city and also enable us to better understand the barriers and challenges those young carers in our city face.
+We believe that these two things will improve the support that can be provided to children and young people in the city and also enable us to better understand the barriers and challenges that young carers in our city face.

 Click on the links below to find out more about our analysis of the problem and our current project.